aleshaleksey/fansys23/11-weapons-armour.md

 Medium armour covers armours which either protect the whole body or have a full body underlayer, and a second layer which either gives adequate protection to most of the body or good protection to the most vital areas.
 Most armour falls in this category.
 Medium Armour gives a -2 penalty to all [Con] rolls related to endurance.

 **Full Padded** or "padded armour" can be any particularly thick and protective clothes, including the silken armours of the saracens, hides worn by northern tribes and gambeson of medieval europe.
 These armours offer some protection to the whole body and are light enough to wear on a long march. they are also reasonably inexpensive.

-- Special: This armour can serve as cold or hot weather clothes depending on the specific type.
+- *Special*: This armour can serve as cold or hot weather clothes depending on the specific type.

 **Hide Armour**: This includes particularly thick all body hides and specially made hide armour and low quality leather.
 The thickness of the armour means that it is somewhat restrictive, but it is also easy and inexpensive to make.

-- Special: This armour can often serve as cold weather gear.
+- *Special*: This armour can often serve as cold weather gear.

 **Full leather**: This is any high quality armour made of hardened leather or materials with similar properties.

 **Brigandine**: Classical "studded leather".
 Brigandine consists of thin metal plates covered and joined by fabric or thin leather.
 It is worn atop padded armour and often a chain shirt.
-This kind of armour offers a good trade off between price, mobility, weight and protection.
+This kind of armour offers a good trade-off between price, mobility, weight and protection.
 The segmented nature of this armour means that it is easily repaired.
 It is a choice of ranged troops, although elite archers will find it restrictive.
 Heavier linothorax armour belongs in this category.

 **Full Chain**: Full chain mail, worn atop padded armour to reduce chaffing.